DrEmpiricism/Optimize-Offline/README.md

 The second way is to open an elevated PowerShell console shell and navigate to the root directory of the Optimize-Offline script and then dot source the script, followed by the paths, parameters and switches required for optimization:

-- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\Win10Pro_Full.iso" -WindowsApps "Select" -SystemApps -Packages -Features -Registry -Win32Calc -Dedup -DaRT -Additional -ISO "No-Prompt"
+- .\Optimize-Offline.ps1 -SourcePath "D:\ISO Files\Win10Pro_Full.iso" -WindowsApps "Select" -SystemApps -Capabilities -Packages -Features -Registry -Win32Calc -Dedup -DaRT -Additional -ISO "No-Prompt"
-- .\Optimize-Offline.ps1 -SourcePath "D:\WIM Files\LTSC 2019\install.wim" -SystemApps -Packages -Features -WindowsStore -MicrosoftEdge -Additional
+- .\Optimize-Offline.ps1 -SourcePath "D:\WIM Files\LTSC 2019\install.wim" -SystemApps -Capabilities -Packages -Features -DeveloperMode -WindowsStore -MicrosoftEdge -Additional